rawbsrn/arrays-and-looping/README.md

 Code: beepBooper(2)
 ExpectedOutput:"Boop!"

 Test: If a Number contains a "3", it will be replaced with "Won't you be my neighbor?"
 Code: beepBooper(3)
 ExpectedOutput:"Won't you be my neighbor?"

+Test: If a Number contains a "3", it will show a image of mr. Rogers"
+Code: beepBooper(3)
+ExpectedOutput:(picture goes here)